Skip to content

 ✔ Translation of special symbols

-### Stage 3: Final Formatting
+### Phase 3: Final Formatting

-- Maintain the original time segment
+- Maintain the original time segmentation

 - The number of subtitle blocks is equal to the number of subtitle blocks in the original input